stac-extensions/product/README.md

 This document explains the Product Extension to the [SpatioTemporal Asset Catalog](https://github.com/radiantearth/stac-spec) (STAC) specification.

-This extension provides a generic framework to describe products across domains better in STAC.
+This extension provides a generic framework to describe products related to the data in a STAC catalog.
+A product is a package offer of the STAC item and thus describes properties specific to the product packaging and its distribution.
+Several products may be specified at assets level, each with its own properties.
+This extension is intended to be adapted by other extensions that provide best practises or definitions about the product like specific dictionaries for the product type or the timeliness of the product.

 - Examples:
   - [Item example](examples/item.json): Shows the basic usage of the extension in a STAC Item